Pylons/repozitory/doc/source/index.rst

-    Repozitory automatically de-deplicates binary streams using MD5 and SHA-256 hashes, so even if many versions of a document (or many documents) use the same large image, Repozitory will store only one copy of that image, saving storage space.
+    Repozitory automatically de-deplicates binary streams using MD5 and SHA-256 hashes, so even if many versions of a document (or many documents) use a single large image, Repozitory will store only one copy of that image, saving storage space.

 - ``user``